nzubeifechukwu/library/README.md

 # Library

-An app that lets you add and remove keeps, and keep track of books you have read.
+An app that lets you add and remove books, and keep track of books you have read.

 See the [live demo](https://nzubeifechukwu-library.netlify.app/).